selcouthonism/docker_demo/02-module/Networking.md

 When a container uses the host network mode, it essentially becomes an extension of the host machine's network.
 This means:

 - **Reduced Security**: The container can access all network interfaces on the host and potentially intercept traffic meant for other services on the host.
 It also means that if a vulnerability exists in the containerized application, it could be exploited to gain access to the host's network directly, bypassing the usual network isolation layers Docker provides.
-- **Port Conflicts**: As you mentioned, if a container tries to bind to a port that is already in use on the host, it will fail.
+- **Port Conflicts**: If a container tries to bind to a port that is already in use on the host, it will fail.
 This makes managing port assignments more complex, especially when running multiple containers or services on the same host.
 - **Less Portability**: The container's network configuration becomes tightly coupled to the host's network configuration.
 This can make it harder to move the container to a different host, as you'd need to ensure the new host has compatible network settings and available ports.

+While the host network mode has its downsides, there are specific situations where its benefits outweigh the risks.
+Think about applications that need extremely high network performance or very low latency, or those that need to directly access network services on the host without any translation or bridging.
+Let's consider applications where every millisecond of network speed counts, or where there's a need to handle a massive amount of network traffic directly.
+Think about high-performance proxies, network monitoring tools, or certain types of load balancers.
+These applications often benefit from the host network mode because it eliminates the overhead of network address translation (NAT) and bridge networking, allowing them to achieve near bare-metal network performance.

 ### None:
 Completely disables networking for the container.
 The container has no access to any network interfaces except lo (loopback).
 This mode is used for security-sensitive tasks or offline workloads where network access isn’t needed.